Eseperio/verifactu-php/README.md

 # Verifactu PHP Library

 > ⚠️ 2025: Library __UNDER DEVELOPMENT__.
-You can try it, but expect changes, incomplete features or to be broken until first alpha version is released.
+You can try it, but expect changes, incomplete features or to be broken until

-Tasks pending before the first beta release:
-- [ ] Tests all new code to ensure it works properly.
+> first alpha version is released.
+See the [CHANGELOG](CHANGELOG.md) for details of changes done during development.

 **A modern PHP library for integrating with 🇪🇸Spain’s AEAT Verifactu system (digital invoice submission, cancellation, querying, and events) according to the official regulatory technical specification.**